btzy/lieuzhenghong.com/fitness/fitness_routine.md

 ## Strength and hypertrophy

-I'll be starting with a Push-Pull bodyweight bodybuilding routine that I found on /r/naturalbodybuilding.
+I'll be starting with a Push-Pull bodyweight bodybuilding routine that I found on /r/naturalbodybuilding, exercising six times a week.

 The PDF is in this directory and the Reddit post is